oztx2018/eat-de-burger/README.md

 Finally, run the node server locally.

 node server
-Now, open the local application on port 3000 at the URL: http://localhost:3000/.
+Open the local application on port 3000 at the URL: http://localhost:3000/.

 Enjoy and have a burger!